gashcrumb/dynamic-plugins-root-http-middleware/README.md

 This example shows how a dynamic plugin can install a custom middleware function into the root HttpRouterService used in Red Hat Developer Hub to handle lower-level cross-cutting concerns such as handling custom HTTP headers.
 This functionality is available in version 1.4 of Developer Hub but disabled by default.

-The ability to install a custom middleware function from a dynamic plugin requires setting the `DISABLE_STATIC_ROOT_HTTP_ROUTER_CONFIG` environment variable to `true`.
+The ability to install a custom middleware function from a dynamic plugin requires setting the `ENABLE_CORE_ROOTHTTPROUTER_OVERRIDE` environment variable to `true`.
 If this variable is not set then the Developer Hub backend will exit with a duplicate service implementation error for the `core.rootHttpRouter` service.

 ### Prerequisites